ubc-library-rc/intro-metadata/content/03-introduction.md

 Why is metadata important?
 It provides information for the user of the resource.

-> “It enhances the usefulness of your data or information by providing context—the who, what, when, where, why, and how that helps to discover, identify, interpret, and interact with content.” ([Metadata & Discovery @ Pitt](https://pitt.libguides.com/metadatadiscovery/metadata))
+<blockquote>“It enhances the usefulness of your data or information by providing context—the who, what, when, where, why, and how that helps to discover, identify, interpret, and interact with content.” ([Metadata & Discovery @ Pitt](https://pitt.libguides.com/metadatadiscovery/metadata))</blockquote>

 In research, metadata allows for better discoverability, (re)usability, and sharing of research material - especially data.